Consideration of Bill, as amended in the Public Bill Committee

 I am most grateful to hon.
 Friends and hon.
 Members for their contributions.
 This is not a stop-gap Bill to get us through the transition; it is a proportionate approach to regulating an industry that moves quickly, with regulators that want to take effective action but are renowned for working with the industry in the best interests of patients.
 It is about setting a new direction and making clear what the UK wants after the end of the transition period.

 Let me turn to the points that hon.
 Members made.
 I reiterate to the hon.
 Member for Nottingham North the commitment to consult when the Cumberlege report is published.
-We are keen to take account of its recommendations and ensure we are taking the necessary steps to protect patients, as patient safety is paramount to the future of medicines and medical devices regulation.
+We are keen to take account of its recommendations and ensure we are taking the necessary steps to protect patients, as patient safety is paramount in the future of medicines and medical devices regulation.
 We have of course had routine engagement with the review team, as would be expected, to ensure it is adequately supported and resourced to conduct its review.

 I believe that the situation for pharmacies is quite the contrary to what the shadow Minister outlined.
 For hub-and-spoke dispensing, we intend to give smaller community pharmacies the same opportunity that large pharmacy businesses already enjoy.
 We will support them, and remove the legal barrier that allows such an arrangement only when the spoke pharmacy and the central dispensing hub are part of the same retail pharmacy business.
 That would level the playing field for smaller community pharmacies, rather than put them under threat.
 As I outlined in Committee, particularly during covid, all 11,600 of our community pharmacies have gone above and beyond.
 They have kept their doors open and have been there every single day for our constituents.
 I thank them once again.
-We have committed to consulting before making regulations, and that applies to any changes to rules on pharmacy registration.
+We have committed ourselves to consulting before making regulations, and that applies to any changes to rules on pharmacy registration.
 It means that no changes can be made without first undertaking proper consultation.

 I understand the passion of the hon.
 Member for St Helens South and Whiston (Ms Rimmer) on the subject she raised.
 As the hon.
-Member for Strangford (Jim Shannon) alluded to, we are talking about a thoroughly abhorrent process.
+Member for Strangford (Jim Shannon) observed, we are talking about a thoroughly abhorrent process.
 As I indicated, the Foreign and Commonwealth Office regularly raises concerns with China, including on the extensive use of the death penalty, and on the treatment of religious and ethnic minorities, which sit at the heart of this.
 I look forward to having a conversation with her after she has had that meeting, in order to understand what was discussed and to continue the conversation further.

 I thank the hon.
-Member for Strangford for his kind words and for highlighting that we have a unique ecosystem here; we have brilliant academics, such as those he mentioned from Queen’s and others from right across the UK.
+Member for Strangford for his kind words and for highlighting the fact that we have a unique ecosystem here; we have brilliant academics, such as those he mentioned from Queen’s and others from right across the UK.
 We have a world-leading life science industry, employing some 240,000 people, and they are working to bring the best products to patients.
 We want to ensure that in and around clinical trials we have a regulatory system that maintains and enhances the UK as a site for global co-operation in research and allows us flexibility to achieve what is best for patients.

 On clinical trials, the Government value the strong, collaborative partnerships we have across Europe in the areas of science, research and innovation, and we want to continue to support those opportunities.
 We are committed to ensuring that the UK maintains its position as a global science superpower and continues to collaborate with Europe on scientific research.
 The Prime Minister has made it clear that the UK sits ready to consider a relationship in line with non-EU member states’ participation in Horizon Europe, provided that that represents value for money and is in the UK’s interest.